Akanksha928/Akanksha928/README.md

 - 👋 Hi, I’m Akanksha Sharan, a CS undergrad
-- 🌱 I'm currently learning Python and Flutter to keep myself mentally stimulated.
+- 🌱 I'm currently learning and making various porjects using Python to keep myself mentally stimulated.
 - 📫 I'm skilled at C++ and mild expertise in HTML and CSS.